-\ The Stuart kings were peculiarly anxious to break down the democratic spirit of New-England, by the creation of a nobility; temptations were held out to the wealthier proprictors by the royal governors, to assume to themselves the style of Barons.
-The grants of land in tail male, frequent in the southern colonies, and in New-York, had probably the same end in view.
-These hereditary proprietors were the Tories of the revolution; among them, of course, there were signal and magnanimous exceptions.
+• The Stuart kings were peculiarly anxious to break down the democratic spirit of New-England, by the creation of a nobility; temptations were held out to the wealthier proprietors by the royal governors, to assume to themselves the style of Barons.
+The grants of land in tail male, frequent in the southern colonies, and in New York, had probably the same end in view.
+These hereditary proprietors were the Tories of the revolution; among them, of course, there were signal and magnanimous exceptions. reignty to lose.
+No king will voluntarily lay down his sceptre, and in a democracy all men are kings.